How to Paint Over Your Old Terrazzo Flooring?

 1- Diamond Polishing

-Start with the planetary grinder and use coarse-grid diamond abrasives to grind down the surface.
+To diamond polish terrazzo flooring, you need to start with the planetary grinder and use coarse-grit diamond abrasives to grind down the surface.

 2- Polishing Powder